Z3ROS1X/CKs-FilterList/Readme.md

 # Integration into other filter lists

-It's cool that some people add my lists into _their own projects_ and I in general allow it but it's not cool that several people now make money via donations with my and other peoples lists. **I DO NOT ALLOW** any commercial usage and everyone which doesn't respect this will get a DMCA takedown request and a paper from my lawyer.
+It's cool that some people add my lists into _their own projects_ and I in general allow it but it's not cool that several people make some money via donations with my and other peoples lists. **I DO NOT ALLOW** any commercial usage - this also includes donations!
+Everyone which doesn't respect this will get a DMCA takedown request and a paper from my lawyer.